 Prohibition in Vermont started early.
 Liquor officially became illegal in parts of Vermont in the early 1800s, with towns demanding the right to outlaw sales of alcohol within their borders.
 In 1850 the state officially banned licensing alcohol-selling establishments and two years later banned all manufacturing of alcohol.
 With that, the state went dry – sort of.

-Vermont's remote northern border was always popular with bootleggers.
+Vermont’s remote northern border was always popular with bootleggers.
 Bringing liquor surreptitiously from Canada to avoid taxes was a common enough activity.
 But with the change in the laws in 1850, it became far more attractive.
-The crackdown on domestically produced liquor pushed the demand for bootleg hooch through the roof and the border region became a hotbed for bootlegging right through the era of nationwide prohibition in the 1920s.
+The crackdown on domestically produced liquor pushed the demand for bootleg hooch through the roof.
+The border region became a hotbed for bootlegging right through the era of nationwide prohibition in the 1920s.

 Catherine Dillon Comes to America

 Into this turbulent environment came Catherine Dillon.
 If you were given just two words to describe Catherine, you wouldn’t go far wrong with “beautiful” and “feisty.”
 She came to America in 1851 to Oswego, N.Y. at roughly the age of 25.
 Catherine (maiden name Driscoll) was part of the wave of Irish immigrants who poured into America.
 Famine, political persecution and economic recession in Ireland made America look like a paradise of jobs and opportunity.